kubesphere/website/content/en/docs/quick-start/create-workspace-and-project.md

 ### Step 1: Create a user

 After KubeSphere is installed, you need to add different users with varied roles to the platform so that they can work at different levels on various resources.
-Initially, you only have one default account, which is `admin`, granted the role `platform-admin`.
-In the first step, you create a user `user-manager` and further create more accounts as `user-manager`.
+Initially, you only have one default user, which is `admin`, granted the role `platform-admin`.
+In the first step, you create a user `user-manager` and further create more users as `user-manager`.

 1. Log in to the web console as `admin` with the default account and password (`admin/P@88w0rd`).